 Snoring.
 Drinking alcohol can make you snore loudly.
 It relaxes the muscles in your body including the tissue in your throat, mouth and nose, which can stop air flowing smoothly and is more likely to vibrate, causing you to snore.
 If you are drinking alcohol, try to avoid it too close to bedtime.
 Give your body time to process the alcohol you had before you try to go to sleep.
 On average, it takes an hour for your body to process one standard drink, but this can vary widely from person to person.

 LivaTone Plus is a more powerful formula that can support liver function when there are more chronic liver problems.
-LivaTone Plus combines the proven doses of St Mary’s Thistle with the benefits of Turmeric and Selenium.
+LivaTone Plus combines the proven doses of St Mary’s Thistle with the benefits of Selenium.
 It also contains all the B vitamins and the amino acid Taurine as well as the antioxidant vitamins C and E. LivaTone Plus is designed to support the step one and two detoxification pathways in the liver.